bowser0000/SkyblockMod/README.md

 - /slayer [player] - Uses API to get slayer xp of a person.
 If no name is provided, it checks yours.
 - /skills [player] - Uses API to get skill levels of a person.
 If no name is provided, it checks yours.
 - /guildof [player] - Uses API to get guild name and guild master of a person.
 If no name is provided, it checks yours.
-- /pets [player] - Uses API to get pets of a person.
+- /petsof [player] - Uses API to get pets of a person.
 If no name is provided, it checks yours.
 - /bank [player] - Uses API to get bank and purse coins of a person.
 If no name is provided, it checks yours.
 - /armor [player] - Uses API to get armour of a person.
 If no name is provided, it checks yours.

 ### Notes
 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.
 - API commands may take a while depending on your internet connection.
+The API may also go down.
 - If you use too many API commands too fast, you can and will get rate-limited.
 - An incorrect API key will result in an HTTP error code of 402.